 You might find it difficult to get information from professionals even when your relative has given consent.
 If this happens, you should speak to the professional involved.
 You should find out their reasons for not sharing information.

 You might be able to get some help making a complaint from an NHS complaints advocate.
-A complaints advocate does not work for the NHS and is free to use.
+Advocates don’t work for the NHS and are free to use.
 You can find your local service online.
-Or you can contact us and we can try and find it for you.
+Or you can contact us, and we can find it for you.